notcalledkadge/data-analytics-power-bi-report562/README.md

 Task 3 was to import and transform the **Products** table, which this time was provided as a .CSV file.
 Once again, I used the built-in 'Get Data' function that Power BI has and selected the .CSV filetype.

 As per project guidance, I removed duplicated rows from the 'Product Code' column to ensure that each product code was unique.
 To do this, I loaded the newly-imported Products Table into the Power Query Editor, used the "Reduce Rows" function, chose Product Code, and selected "Remove Duplicates".

+### Task 4: *Import and Transform 'Stores' Dimension Table*

+Task 4 did not have too much in the way of guidance in the way of what to do once the Stores table had been imported into Power BI.
+It was more educational on how to work with Azure Blob Storage in Power BI.

+Using the Get Data function as usual, I used the Azure Blob Storage datatype as what I would be importing.
+Through the course materials, I was provided an Account Name, Account Key and Container Name.
+The blob function first asked me for the